ServerPress/DesktopServer/readme.txt

 Yes!
 The DesktopServer plugin provides information to the DesktopServer application about your live site.
 But it requires a valid admin login.
 So as long as you are using secure passwords on your live site, you are secure.

 == Changelog ==

+= 1.6.1 =
+* reset value of ds_deploy directory for (old) XMLRPC API calls for better backward compatibility

 = 1.6.0 =
 * Add custom endpoint API as alternate to XMLRPC.